RomanSC/Web-Development-and-the-Development-of-the-Web/README.md

-# Web-Development-and-the-Development-of-the-Web
+# Web Development and the Development of the Web

-Coursework for Web Development and the Development of the Web
+My coursework and projects for Web Development and the Development of the Web at Marlboro College